SpikeGen: Decoupled "Rods and Cones" Visual Representation Processing with Latent Generative Framework: Introduction

-This study focuses on the third pathway.
-Specifically, when relying solely on a single RGB modality, despite prevalent studies demonstrating relative improvements over low-quality inputs, inherent information loss often introduces ambiguities in the outputs~\cite{chen2024spikereveal-SSDM, chang20231000, chen2023enhancing}.
-For instance, with conventional cameras, deblurring results frequently fall into a "sharpness trap", where only overall contrast is enhanced without meaningful geometric recovery (e.g., crafted features)~\cite{jiang2021deep}.
-Consequently, incorporating priors from other modalities, such as visual spike streams, is beneficial.
-Prior work, such as Self-supervised Spike-guided Deblurring Model (S-SDM)~\cite{chen2024spikereveal-SSDM}, has shown that with texture guidance captured by spike cameras, the model can prioritize structural correctness over sharpness style.
-Besides, although integrating colour guidance is rarely discovered for tasks dominated by the spike modality (e.g., dense frame reconstruction)~\cite{fan2024spatio}.
-We posit that leveraging the RGB modality could still be advantageous, even when the RGB input is blurry.
-First, colour carries significant information critical for the downstream usage of reconstructed frames (e.g., autonomous driving)~\cite{yuan2014robust}.
-Additionally, since each frame in the raw spike stream is spatially sparse, insufficient spike data may lead to spatial ambiguities~\cite{zhu2019retina-TFITFP, zhu2020retina, zheng2023capture}.
-Although blurred, the RGB frame retains the overall spatial relationships among contents, serving as a coarse constraint to reduce uncertainty.
-In conclusion, cross-modality processing exhibits greater potential, with recent successes extending to 3D vision tasks (e.g., SpikeGS~\cite{guo2025spikegs}, and SpikeNVS~\cite{dai2024spikenvs}) further validating this trend.
+Notably, the RGB and spike modalities are functionally decoupled.
+In the human visual system, the brain acts as a "model" that integrates information from both modalities while leveraging semantic knowledge to infer missing details.
+Inspired by this mechanism, our approach aims to develop a multimodal model that emulates key characteristics of the human visual system.
+By reviewing current studies.
+When relying solely on the RGB modality, although achieving relative improvements over low-quality inputs, often results in inherent information loss that introduces ambiguities in the output~\cite{chen2024spikereveal-SSDM, chang20231000, chen2023enhancing}.
+This phenomenon is known as the "sharpness trap" where overall contrast is enhanced without meaningful geometric recovery (i.e., preservation of fine structural features)~\cite{jiang2021deep}.
+Similarly, in tasks dominated by the spike modality — such as dense frame reconstruction — the outputs are typically grayscale and exhibit limited spatial resolution (e.g., 250×400).
+As a result, incorporating priors from complementary modalities can significantly improve performance.
+Prior work, such as the Self-supervised Spike-guided Deblurring Model (S-SDM)~\cite{chen2024spikereveal-SSDM}, has demonstrated that texture cues captured by spike cameras can guide models to prioritize structural accuracy over superficial sharpness.
+Furthermore, we argue that even blurry RGB frames may provide valuable guidance for dense frame reconstruction.
+Since individual frames in the raw spike stream are spatially sparse, insufficient spike activity leads to spatial uncertainty~\cite{zhu2019retina-TFITFP, zhu2020retina, zheng2023capture}.
+In contrast, RGB frames preserve global spatial relationships among scene elements, thereby serving as a coarse yet effective constraint to mitigate such uncertainty.
+In conclusion, cross-modality processing exhibits greater potential, with recent successes extending to 3D vision tasks (e.g., multi-view spike stream for 3DGS~\cite{guo2025spikegs,dai2024spikenvs}) further validating this trend.